 Six Canadian battles shaped by weather and climate

-Saturday, November 11, 2017, 4:54 PM - On Saturday, November 11, Canadians are honouring Remembrance Day, a hundred years after the midpoint of the First World War.
+Friday, November 9, 2018, 4:13 PM - On Sunday, November 11, Canadians will observe Remembrance Day, a hundred years after the armistice that ended the First World War.

 That conflict took a terrible toll on the youth of the nation, but it was a crucial stage of Canada coming into its own.
 And, appropriately for a country to attuned to the weather, Canadian troop proved to be experts at fighting in at-times brutal conditions, but during the war and in other conflicts.